-Three Credit Hours Further development of oral and written expression in French.
-Introuduction to research approaches and techniques in French as well as presentation of major school of literary criticism and textual analysis through applied readings.
-Generation of a formal research prospects through the development of a research problem, search of literature, and production of an annotated bibliography.
+Further development of oral and written expression in French.
+Introduction to research approaches and techniques in French as well as presentation of major schools of literary criticism and textual analysis through applied readings.
+Generation of a formal research prospectus through the development of a research problem, search of the literature, and production of an annotated bibliography.

-Prerequisites: FRE 331 or FRE 332 or permission of instructor
+Prerequisite: FRE 331 or 332 or permission of instructor.